pechanxur/managyment/README.md

 License
 ------------

 This is an open source software under the MIT License.
-You are free to use, copy, modify, distribute and sell it.
+You are free to use, copy, modify, distribute.

 BrowserStack